kleinerman/dobie/docs/front_end_specs.rst

   }

-If all the passages of a zone is selected, an "access" or the necessary "limited access" should be sent to the server for each passage of the zone.
+For the first screen **(Person -> Passage)**, if all the passages of a zone is selected, an "access" or the necessary "limited access" should be sent to the server for each passage of the zone.
 If an entire organization is selected, all the above should be repeated for each person of the organization.

+For the second screen **(Passage -> Person)**, if all the persons of an organization is selected, an "access" or the necessary "limited access" should be sent to the server for each person of the organizatino.
+If an entire zone is selected, all the above should be repeated for each passage of the zone.

 An entire organization can be selected and an entire zone too.